Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 ```
 Start your binary.

-Add your dll in registry
+Add your dll to registry
 ```powershell
 reg add "hklm\system\currentcontrolset\control\print\monitors\persistence" /v "Driver" /d "badguy.dll" /t REG_SZ
 ```
-On the next reboot the *spoolsv.exe* process will load all the driver DLL files that exist in the Monitors registry key and are stored in Windows folder System32.
+With every system startup the *spoolsv.exe* process will load all the driver DLL files that exist in the Monitors registry key and stored in System32 folder.

 #### Detection: